flatredball/FlatRedBallDocs/tutorials/damage-dealing/03-damage-events.md

 ### Introduction

 Previous tutorials have discussed the automatic damage dealing logic provided by collision relationships.
 Full games often need to modify how much damage is dealt depending on a variety of factors such as element weaknesses.
-Similarly, games may need to respond to damage dealt such as by providing a visual indication of an entity taking damage.&#x20;
+Similarly, games may need to respond to damage dealt such as by providing a visual indication of an entity taking damage.

 This tutorial shows how to assign events on IDamageable entities to modify damage dealt and to visually indicate that damage has been dealt.